-That’s a big deal considering nuclear produces nearly 20% of America’s power and roughly 60% of its clean energy.
+That’s a big deal considering nuclear produces nearly 20% of America’s power and more than half of its clean energy.

 A lack of market value and historically low natural gas prices are just some of the reasons making it hard for nuclear to compete in certain markets.